dtyryshkin7/codetober-first/Challenges/Challenge-03.md

 Spaceship mission is too important to have crucial code being distributed here and there.
 Let's follow a consolidated approach.

 - First, define a person who is going to be hosting a central repo for the team and agree on the name of the repo (hint: name of your spaceship!)
-- Then, make sure main branch of the spaceship is protected from force pushes by any of the crew members.
+- Then, make sure **main** branch of the spaceship is protected from pushes by any of the crew members.
 We can't afford such risks.
 - Finally, all crew members should create their **own** **folders** containing crew member data in that repo (remember, no direct pushes!)

 Example: